What is wrong with West Midlands trams?

 - Published

-Earlier this month tram services in the West Midlands were suspended again after more cracks were discovered on vehicles.
+Tram services in the West Midlands have been suspended again after more cracks were discovered on vehicles.

-Temporary repairs were carried out in June, but the operator, West Midlands Metro, said inspections found the cracks to be more extensive.
+Full services had only resumed in February after a stoppage which began in November when cracks were found in some trams.

 Eight million journeys were made on the Midland Metro network in 2019-20, according to figures from the Department for Transport.